maxsquared/docker-php/README.md

 Wait for magic to happen

-Make a directory: **src** and put your php files in this direcotry, then you are good to go.
+Make a directory in docker-php-mysql-nginx: **src** and put your php or project files in this direcotry, then you are good to go.

 Use port **8080** for the website: _http://localhost:8080_